Research projects

 © Longxiang Qian (Pexels)

-Big Data and Citizen Engagement in Urban Health Labs
+Big Data and Citizen Engagement in Urban Health Labs (Completed)

 In a continuously urbanising world, the notion of the experimental city has become part of popular discourse.
 Local policymakers, politicians, companies and (semi-)public service providers and citizens are engaging in urban experiments to find local solutions for global problems, such as health